Laser glass is the heart of the NIF laser system; it’s the material that amplifies the laser light to the very high energies required for experiments.

 The NIF laser system uses about 3,070 42-kilogram plates of laser glass.
 Each glass plate measures 3.4 by 46 by 81 centimeters (about 3 feet long and about half as wide).
 If stacked end-to-end, the plates would form a continuous ribbon of glass 1.5 miles long.
 The glass slabs are set on edge at a specific angle, known as Brewster’s angle, so that the laser beams have very low reflective losses while propagating through the glass.

-To produce this glass quickly enough to meet construction schedules, Hoya Corporation, USA, and SCHOTT North America developed a new production process that melts raw materials into one continuously flowing strip of high optical-quality laser glass.
+To pros glass quickly enough to meet construction schedules, Hoya Corporation, USA, and SCHOTT North America developed a new production process that melts raw materials into one continuously flowing strip of high optical-quality laser glass.
 Once cooled, the glass is cut into pieces as it leaves the production system; the segments are then polished to the demanding NIF specifications.
 This novel, continuous melting process makes meter-sized plates of laser glass at a rate 20 times faster, 5 times cheaper, and with 2 to 3 times better optical quality than with previous processes.

 Flashlamps